enzet/Moire/README.md

 Moire
 =====

-Moire is a simple multipurpose markup.
+Moire (pronounced as /mwɑː/) is a simple extendable multipurpose markup language.

 Writing on Moire
 ----------------